KrishnaRekapalli/cross-validate/_posts/2021-05-15-git-problem-and-solution.md

 ---
-toc: true
+toc: false
 layout: post
 description: A common probelm that I run into when working on active repositories.
 categories: [git, development, software engineering]
-title: A common problem
+title: Git's magic to resolve common issues with active repositories
 ---

 Whenever I create a branch for developing a new feature, I do a `git fetch` and `git rebase origin/main` to make my local main brach upto date with the remote branch.
 Then I create a new branch using `git checkout -b <NEW_BRANCH_NAME>`